nguyenquocanhrsc/nguyenquocanhrsc.github.io/README.md

 ## Work Experience
 **Research Scholar @ The Business School, RMIT Vietnam, Department of Economics and Finance (_March 2023 - Present_)**
 - Mined and cleaned data from web APIs or open source and developed ML/DL-based predictive models integrating Chaos Theory that improved time series forecasting performance by over 50%.
-- Experienced with ARIMA/SARIMA, Random Forest, SVR, XGBoost, CNN, LSTM, and Transformer, engineered financial datasets with SMA, MACD, RSI, etc.
+- Experienced with ARIMA/SARIMA, Random Forest, XGBoost, LSTM, and Transformer, engineered financial datasets with SMA, MACD, RSI, etc., performed A/B testing and L1/L2 regularization.
 - Sub-researched on Encryption and Blockchain in data privacy, simulated Federated Learning environments for Zksnark implementation to protect healthcare data training and transmission.
-- Pitched idea to the board, managed weekly projects and meetings, and generated mathematical reports/notations for research papers.
+- Pitched research gap, managed weekly projects and meetings, and generated mathematical reports/notations for papers.

 **Academic and Communication English Tutor @ Freelance (_February 2021 - November 2022_)**
 - 1:1 tutoring for 7 students  (2 Onsite and 5 Online); Taught communication English for DM&C’s Korean CEO and a Japanese.